Today you can enter Tūranga via a door on Cathedral Square but in 1851 this was part of Town Section 704.

 A small enclosed tower on the roof of the building contained rooms for a caretaker and was sadly the scene of two tragic accidents involving their offspring.

-First in May 1907 a little girl called Dolly Ryder fell 30 feet through a skylight at Hobbs’ Building while chasing a cat.
+First in May 1907 a little girl called Dolly Ryder fell 30 feet through a skylight at Hobbs’ Building , opens a new windowwhile chasing a cat.
 Incredibly she survived although there was concern she had sustained spinal damage.
-Dolly's brush with death may have been a contributing factor in her later career of minor crime, aged 18 and 19 she was in trouble with the law for petty theft and absconding from a reformatory home.
+Dolly's brush with death may have been a contributing factor in her later career of minor crime, aged 18 and 19 she was in trouble with the law for petty theft and absconding from a reformatory home, opens a new window.
 Go Dolly!

 A variety of businesses operated from Hobbs' Building now renamed Cathedral Chambers.
 One of the best known was the Broadway tearooms which operated from the first floor.